ahmedhikal2002/Event-app_01030686625/README.md

 ## Live preview https://chat-app-666a8.web.app

-# 🎟️ Event Booking Frontend
+# 🎟️ Event Booking App
 ## to login as admin you must use email admin@admin.com and password 12345678

 This is the frontend for the Event Booking App, built using **React**, **Redux Toolkit**, **Tailwind CSS**, and **Firebase**.